-Everything We Know About the Possibility of a Sex and the City Reunion
+Sex and the City Revival: Everything the Cast Has Ever Said About Getting Back Together (or Not)

+After seven years of rumors, talk of a third movie ended in 2017.
+Now, an HBO Max revival starring three of the four original stars is officially in the works

-It’s the dearest hope of every Manolo-wearing, Cosmopolitan-guzzling, serial-dating Sex and the City lover out there that one day, their four favorite ladies will reunite on-screen just one more time.
+It's been the dearest hope of every Manolo-wearing, Cosmopolitan-guzzling, serial-dating Sex and the City lover out there that one day, their four favorite ladies will reunite on-screen just one more time.

-But now, it seems that all hopes truly are dashed: Sarah Jessica Parker confirmed to Extra that the third movie isn’t happening.
+And while rumors of a third movie were officially put to bed in September 2017, fans learned of some good news the night of Jan.
+10, 2021: an HBO Max revival called And Just Like That ... is in the works, starring OGs Sarah Jessica Parker, Cynthia Nixon and Kristin Davis.

+Noticeably missing from the series is Kim Cattrall, a.k.a Samantha Jones, whose character "isn't part of this story," Parker wrote on Instagram on Jan.
+11. "But she will always be part of us.
+No matter where we are or what we do."

-In the years between Sex and the City 2‘s premiere and Parker’s official shutdown, the rumors ran wild.
-In fact, they had stoked by the cast members themselves – many times.
-They’d bring our hopes up, and then they’ll come crashing down again.
-Sarah Jessica Parker would say there’s a chance, and then Chris Noth will say he’s done.
+In the years since Sex and the City 2's premiere, rumors have run wild.
+In fact, they've been stoked by the cast members themselves: Sarah Jessica Parker would say there's a chance, and then Chris Noth will say he's done.
 (Really, it was like the Big-Carrie saga all over again.)

-Even though now we know how the story ends, here’s a refresher: Presenting … PEOPLE’s comprehensive guide to everything the SATC cast, crew and creators have said about a potential return since Sex and the City 2‘s release in 2010.
+Can't keep up with the drama?
+Here's a refresher: Presenting … PEOPLE's comprehensive guide to everything the SATC cast, crew and creators have said about a potential return since Sex and the City 2's release in 2010.

 May 2010